 2> start the ra-ResponseWindow configured in BeamFailureRecoveryConfig at the first PDCCH occasion as specified in TS 38.213 [6] from the end of the Random Access Preamble transmission;

-.
+Editor’s note: Agreement: An offset is applied to the start of ra-ResponseWindow in NTN for both LEO and GEO scenarios.
+Decision on starting ra-ResponseWindow is postponed until further progress in RAN1 regarding UE-pre-compensation method and TA estimation accuracy.

 2> monitor for a PDCCH transmission on the search space indicated by recoverySearchSpaceId of the SpCell identified by the C-RNTI while ra-ResponseWindow is running.